 As the main driver of economic immigration to Canada, the Express Entry system is a flagship program that aims to fast-track immigration to the country.
 We look at how far the Express Entry system has come since its introduction over two years ago, whether it is fulfilling its objectives and what this means for you as an applicant.

-The Express Entry program was launched in January 2015 and is aimed at inviting candidates to apply for Canadian permanent residence through certain economic programs such as the Federal Skilled Worker Program, Federal Skilled Trades Program, Canadian Experience Class and some sections of the Provincial Nominee Programs.
+Canada's Express Entry program was launched in January 2015 and is aimed at inviting candidates to apply for Canadian permanent residence through certain economic programs such as the Federal Skilled Worker Program, Federal Skilled Trades Program, Canadian Experience Class, and some sections of the Provincial Nominee Programs (PNP).

 The eligible candidates are required to create a profile which is submitted to the Express Entry pool.
 Once their profile has been successfully created candidates are given a CRS score which helps determine their ranking in the pool.
 The IRCC through its regular draws will then issue candidates with an ITA.
 As of last month, the IRCC introduced a number of improvements to the Express Entry system which were created to make sure that more candidates are invited to apply based on their human capital, skills, and experience.